DavidVorick/CodeCommit/LLMInstructions.md

 Testing is broken into two categories: short testing and long testing.
 The short test suite must always finish within 20 seconds, and the long test suite must always finish within 90 seconds.

-Tests must always be in their own file, and must be named using a `_test.rs` suffix.

-## Rust Conventions

-All common rust idioms and best practices must be followed.

-All files should be named using `snake_case`.

-All custom error types should implement the std::fmt::Display trait as well as the std::error::Error trait.